 Your rights and your personal data

-- The right to request a copy of your personal data which the Dean and Chapter of Newcastle Cathedral, Church of St Nicholas, Newcastle upon Tyne holds about you;
+- The right to request a copy of your personal data which the Dean and Chapter of The Cathedral Church of St Nicholas Newcastle upon Tyne holds about you;

-- The right to request that the Dean and Chapter of Newcastle Cathedral, Church of St Nicholas, Newcastle upon Tyne corrects any personal data if it is found to be inaccurate or out of date;
+- The right to request that the Dean and Chapter of The Cathedral Church of St Nicholas Newcastle upon Tyne corrects any personal data if it is found to be inaccurate or out of date;

-- The right to request your personal data is erased where it is no longer necessary for the Dean and Chapter of Newcastle Cathedral, Church of St Nicholas, Newcastle upon Tyne to retain such data;
+- The right to request your personal data is erased where it is no longer necessary for the Dean and Chapter of The Cathedral Church of St Nicholas Newcastle upon Tyne to retain such data;

 - The right to withdraw your consent to the processing at any time;

 - The right to request that the data controller provide the data subject with his/her personal data and where possible, to transmit that data directly to another data controller, (known as the right to data portability), (where applicable) [Only applies where the processing is based on consent or is necessary for the performance of a contract with the data subject and in either case the data controller processes the data by automated means];